bennordeman/CRUD--Style-API/README.md

 # CRUD--Style-API

-A RESTful API built with Flask for managing vehicle information.
+A CRUD Style API built with Flask for managing vehicle information.
 This service allows users to create, retrieve, update, and delete vehicle records in a SQLite database.
 It uses Flask, SQLAlchemy for ORM, and Marshmallow for data serialization and validation.

 ---